Point-of-care C-reactive protein testing in febrile children in general practice

 Background: Point-of-care testing for C-reactive protein (CRP) may be helpful in differentiating viral from bacterial infection.
 Such a device should give results comparable to laboratory testing.
 The aim was to evaluate two point-of-care CRP tests (Nycocard and QuikRead) in febrile children in general practice, compared to a reference immunoturbidimetric assay.
-Methods: Cross-sectional study of febrile children aged 3 months to 6 years presented to a general practice out-of-hours service.
-Children were visited at home, where blood was taken for the tests, within 24 hours of presentation.
+Methods: A cross-sectional study was carried out of febrile children aged 3 months to 6 years presented to a general practice out-of-hours service.
+Children were visited at home where blood was taken for tests, within 24 h after presentation.
 The Nycocard test was performed at home, whereas the QuikRead and reference test were performed in the laboratory.
-Results: 76 children were enrolled.
+Results: A total of 76 children were enrolled.
 All three CRP tests were performed in 59 children.
-The mean difference between the reference test and Nycocard and QuikRead was 0.6 mg/L and –6.1 mg/L, respectively.
-The slopes of the Passing and Bablok regression were 0.95 (95% CI 0.9-1.0) and 0.83 (95% CI 0.81-0.85) for Nycocard and QuikRead, respectively.
-Conclusion: Up to a concentration of 160 mg/L the Nycocard correlated well with the reference test, while the QuikRead underestimated concentrations above 60 mg/L. The Nycocard test seems a good candidate for CRP point-of-care testing in general practice.
+The mean difference between the reference test and Nycocard and QuikRead was 0.6 and -6.1 mg/L, respectively.
+The slope of the Passing-Bablok regression was 0.95 (95% CI 0.9-1.0) and 0.83 (95% CI 0.81-0.85) for the Nycocard and QuikRead tests, respectively.
+Conclusions: Up to a concentration of 160 mg/L, the Nycocard test correlated well with the reference test, while the QuikRead test underestimated concentrations above 60 mg/L. The Nycocard test seems a good candidate for CRP point-of-care testing in general practice.

 |C-reactive protein, Child, Family practice, Fever, Point-of-care systems|